SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

 that abstracts away some of the type information about its return value.
 This is useful at boundaries between groups of code, like a library and code that calls into the library.
-You can think of an opaque result type like being the reverse of a generic type.
-Generic types let the code that calls a function pick the type for that function's parameters and return value in a way that's abstracted away from the function implementation, and opaque result types let the function implementation pick the type for the value it returns in a way that's abstracted away from the code that calls the function.

-..
-XXX Make the transition below not terrible

-To understand the problem that opaque result types solve, let's consider limitations of some other things that could be used to solve the same problems.
+Instead of returning a value of some specific type, functions that return an opaque type don't share the specific type of their return value with the code that calls the function --- only the name of a protocol that the value conforms to.

 .. _OpaqueTypes_LimitsOfGenerics:

 Limitations of Generic Types
 ----------------------------

-For example,
-suppose you're writing a library that draws ASCII art shapes.
+Suppose you're writing a library that draws ASCII art shapes.
 The basic characteristic of an ASCII art shape is a ``draw()`` function that returns the string representation of that shape, which you can use as the requirement for the ``Shape`` protocol: